Gay London: West End Boys and Girls

 Home to Europe's largest gay and lesbian population, London remains a hot spot for the discerning international gay traveller.
 And with more than 300 languages spoken (though you'll need just the one) and nearly a third of the population born outside of the country, you don't get much more international.

 The British capital's eight-million-plus population is marked by established Asian, South Asian, African and West Indian communities, partly the result of Britain's once vast empire.
 Yet for a city of such a scale, London feels convincingly intimate and unthreatening, much of it down to its village-like atmosphere spread across 32 boroughs, each with individual and local character.
-The city might lack the crazed energy of New York City and can't quite compete with Berlin's über-gay sexiness (but who can?), but it offers a unique cocktail of sophistication, understatement, spark and unbridled hedonism.
+The city might lack the crazed energy of New York City and can't quite compete with Berlin's über-gay sexiness (who can?), yet it offers a unique cocktail of sophistication, understatement, spark and sufficient unbridled hedonism.

 London's coveted résumé includes arguably the world's most celebrated live theatre, ten centuries of architecture, a restless and vital music culture, adventurous dining, shopping, shopping and more shopping, an unapologetic embracing of drink, formidable collections of art treasures, a serious but sexy contemporary art scene and round-the-clock outlets and distractions for gays and lesbians.
 And then there are the numerous elegant and, in some cases, woodsy parks, commons and heaths which have a sizeable pull with gays both during the day and after hours.